dhananjay7822/spotify-home/README.md

 # spotify-homePage
-mt first project is crating a home page of spotify
+My first project is crating a home page of spotify